Alabama vs. New Mexico State NCAA Football Odds, Plays and Insights | November 13, 2021

 - The Crimson Tide have yet to cover the spread this season when favored by 51.5 points or more.

-- Alabama's games this year have hit the over on four of nine set point totals (44.4%).
+- Alabama's games this year have gone over the total in four out of nine opportunities (44.4%).

-- Alabama is 5-1 against the spread and 6-0 overall this season when the team notches more than 38.1 points.
+- When Alabama scores more than 38.1 points, it is 5-1 against the spread and 6-0 overall.

-- In games that Alabama picks up more than 463.0 yards, the team is 4-1 against the spread and 4-1 overall.
+- Alabama is 4-1 against the spread and 4-1 overall when the team piles up over 463 yards.

-- The Crimson Tide have seven giveaways this season, while the Aggies have 15 takeaways .

 - Find the latest spread and moneyline odds for Alabama at SISportsbook.